 Welcome to Becoming Minimalist.
-If you are new to this site, know that you are not alone.
-In fact, while Becoming Minimalist is honored to have tens of thousands of regular readers, there are thousands of readers each day that stumble on to this site for the first time.
-And to you, a special welcome.
+If you are new, welcome!
+We are honored to have hundreds of thousands of regular readers, and brand new readers every day.
+If that’s you, welcome.
 I’d love to make your experience here as comfortable as possible.

-At first, Becoming Minimalist served as an online journal for our decluttering progress.
-But it quickly became a place to encourage others, the word “becoming” representing an open invitation to all.
-It does not boldly require anyone to “be” minimalist overnight – nor does it specifically define the word for you.
-Instead, it encourages you to consider the journey and the far-reaching benefits that come from owning less.
+Becoming Minimalist quickly became a place to encourage others to embrace minimalism.
+It does not boldly require anyone to become minimalist overnight—nor does it specifically define the word for you.
+Instead, it encourages each reader to discover their own journey and the far-reaching benefits that come from owning less.

-This is a blog dedicated to rational minimalism and discovering what that uniquely means for each of us.
+We are dedicated to rational minimalism and discovering what that uniquely means for us.
 And the more who are introduced to this life-changing message, the better!
 Because we’re all just trying to make the most of this journey called life.

-To be introduced to our simple message, start with one of our most popular posts:
+Get introduced to our simple message by reading some of our most popular posts:

 - The 10 Most Important Things to Simplify in Your Life